south1907/addmember-telegram/README.md

 	]
 }
 ```
-`group_target` and `group_source`: after run get_data.py and check file in data/group
+`group_target` and `group_source`: after running get_data.py, check files in data/group
-`accounts`: list account Telegram; each phone, create app in https://my.telegram.org/apps and have api_id, api_hash
+`accounts`: list your Telegram accounts; and for each accounts/phone, create an app in https://my.telegram.org/apps and copy the `api_id` and  `api_hash` into the config file.

-* Step 3: After have file `config.json`, run `python init_session.py`, enter phone and the code you received
+* Step 3: After setting up your `config.json` file, run `python init_session.py`, enter phone and the code you received

 ![Init session](images/step1.png)